Vine Ripe Nutrition Logo

 3. Eat Healthy Portions

-Almost any food can be added in a reasonable portion and healthy, low calorie foods can be eaten to excess.
-Making low sugar banana pudding and trifle can be lower in calories than the regular version but if someone eats more than a reasonable portion, it may be too much.
-Another thing that often happens, is someone will order a diet soda and over eat at a buffet.
-When using low calorie sweeteners, it is still important to eat reasonable portions.
+Almost any food can be added in a reasonable portion, and healthy, low-calorie foods can be eaten to excess.
+Making low-sugar banana pudding and trifle can be lower in calories than the regular version, but it may be too much if someone eats more than a reasonable portion.
+Another thing that often happens is someone will order a diet soda and overeat at a buffet.
+When using low-calorie sweeteners, it is still important to eat reasonable portions.

-One idea that might work for portion control is to make desserts in single servings and also pre portioned foods so it is easier to get a reasonable serving.
+One idea that might work for portion control is to make desserts in single servings and also use preportioned foods so it is easier to get a reasonable serving.
 I also serve things like pasta or rice with a measuring cup.
-I also love using a 9 inch plate and visually divide it into four where I can portion 1/4 of it protein, 1/4 whole grain, 1/4 veggies and 1/4 fruit.
+I love using a 9-inch plate and visually dividing it into four, where I can portion 1/4 of it protein, 1/4 whole grain, 1/4 veggies, and 1/4 fruit.
 Adjust it as your dietary needs reflect.

-Here is a tasty dessert that is already pre portioned that I hope that you enjoy!
+Here is a tasty dessert that is already pre-portioned, and I hope you enjoy it!

 Mini Sweet Potato Casseroles